Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 A module can be one file, for example `Random.jai`, which can be imported with `#import "Random";`.

+So it is typical to see a number of #imports being done.
+We place them at the start of the code file, but you can place them anywhere, also at the bottom of the file if this is your personal preference.
+Also take care to weed out the #import's you do not need.
+While this isn't an important problem, it does increase compilation time and size a bit.

 When a module contains several files, you need to give the module its own folder with the same name, and in it a file `module.jai` is required.
 For example, the _Basic_ module has its own folder _/modules/Basic_.
 In it you'll find a file *Print.jai*, which contains the definition of `print`.
 It also contains other source files.
 The `module.jai` file often serves as a way to assemble all these source files, using `#load` to do this.